zeromq/netmq/docs/message.md

         Console.WriteLine("================================");
     }

-An easier way is to use the RecieveMessage() method, and then read the frames as you want to.
+An easier way is to use the <code>RecieveMessage()</code> method, and then read the frames as you want to.
 Here is an example of that

     var message4 = client.ReceiveMessage();
     Console.WriteLine("message4={0}", message4);